Pinching estimates for solutions of the linearized Ricci flow system in higher dimensions: Introduction and main results

 on $M\times[0,T)$. \end{thm}

-Recently, S. Brendle \cite{[Br1]} has applied Theorem \ref{ACthm} (see Proposition 6.1 in \cite{[Br1]}) to give a complete proof of the uniqueness of the $3$-dimensional Bryant soliton which is $k$-noncollapsed and non-flat.
-This resolves a well-known question mentioned in Perelman's first paper \cite{[Per]}.
-Later in \cite{[Br2]}, Brendle generalized his result to the higher dimensional setting.
+Recently, S. Brendle \cite{[Br1]} has successfully applied Theorem \ref{ACthm} (see Proposition 6.1 in \cite{[Br1]}) to give a complete proof of the uniqueness of the $3$-dimensional Bryant soliton which is $k$-noncollapsed and non-flat.
+This resolves a well-known question mentioned in Perelman's paper \cite{[Per]}.
+Later in \cite{[Br2]}, Brendle generalized his unique result to the higher dimensional setting.
 That is, he obtained a similar uniqueness theorem for the steady gradient Ricci soliton of dimension $n\geq 4$ which has positive sectional curvature and is asymptotically cylindrical.
-In the proof of the higher dimensions, Brendle adapted the arguments in \cite{[Br1]} but needed some extra work.
-For example, he employed a different argument to prove an estimate related the Lichnerowicz-type equation (see Proposition 4.2 in \cite{[Br2]}), which is quite different from the $3$-dimensional case.
-Because so far there is not an analogue of Theorem \ref{ACthm} in higher dimensions.
+In the proof of the higher dimensions, Brendle adapted the arguments in \cite{[Br1]} but needed some extra technique work.
+For example, due to the lack of an analogue of Theorem \ref{ACthm} in higher dimensions, he employed a new argument to prove an estimate related the Lichnerowicz-type equation (see Proposition 4.2 in \cite{[Br2]}), which is quite different from the $3$-dimensional case.

 In this paper, we mainly generalize Anderson-Chow's pinching estimate to the higher dimensions under some curvature assumptions.
-Our results could be viewed as a partial answer to a question implied in Brendle's paper \cite{[Br2]}, which may be expected to study the singularities of the Ricci flow.
+Our results could be viewed as a partial answer to a question implied in the paper \cite{[Br2]}, which may be expected to study the singularities of the Ricci flow.
+The results of this paper can be divided into two parts.

 On one hand, we will establish an Anderson-Chow's pinching estimate for solutions of the linearized Ricci flow system on a closed manifold of dimension $n\geq 4$ as long as scalar curvature preserves positive and the Weyl tensor remains identically zero under the linearized Ricci flow system.
 The Weyl tensor is an important geometric quantity in understanding higher dimensional Riemannian manifolds.
 This tensor is known to depend on the conformal structure, so that if $\tilde{g}_{ij}=\phi g_{ij}$, then $\tilde{W}_{ijkl}=\phi W_{ijkl}$.
-It is well-known that if $n\leq 3$, the Weyl tensor vanishes; if $n\geq 4$, in local coordinate, the Weyl tensor can be written as
+If $n\leq 3$, the Weyl tensor vanishes; if $n\geq 4$, in local coordinate, the Weyl tensor can be written as

+There exist some examples of the Ricci flow with vanishing Weyl tensors for all time.
+One distinct example is the 1-parameter family of conformally equivalent metrics

+on the unit round sphere $\mathbb{S}^n$ with the standard metric $g_{S^n}$.
+This is an ancient solution of the Ricci flow with vanishing Weyl tensors for $-\infty<t<\frac{1}{2(n-1)}$.
+Another interesting example is the time-parameter family of metrics